 It is, however, important to mention areas of possible risk with laparoscopic surgery.

 These include damage to your bladder, bowel, uterus, ureter, ovaries, or Fallopian tubes; internal bleeding that may require a larger incision; internal scarring; and infection.

 Prior to your procedure, Dr. Aliabadi will go over potential risks and answer any questions you may have.

 The long-term effectiveness of laparoscopic surgery

 Laparoscopic endometriosis surgery serves as an excellent method of achieving symptom relief.
-However, it should not be mistaken as a cure.
+However, it should not be mistaken for a cure.
 Surgery to treat endometriosis may improve symptoms, but it should not be thought of as a cure, it is not.
-Symptoms may linger, or return after months or years — unless you incorporate hormonal therapy.
+Occasionally, symptoms may linger, or return after months or years — unless you incorporate hormonal therapy.

 Hormone therapy can lengthen relief from pain by preventing endometrial tissue from regrowth.

 Because laparoscopic surgery is far less invasive than a traditional open-abdomen operation, your recovery time is greatly reduced.
 Performed as an outpatient procedure, patients are typically able to return to work after a day or so.
 Complete recovery takes between two weeks and a month.

 In the 24 hours after surgery, call Dr. Aliabadi or a member of her staff if you experience vomiting, chills, or fever.

 More endometriosis is better when it comes to how effective surgery can be in improving fertility.
 Studies clearly indicate that women with moderate to severe endometriosis fare better than those with mild cases.